mbari-org/mxm/docker/README.md

     - `learnMoreUrl`: Link to documentation.
     - `googleApiKey`:  Optional to include Google based features.

-- Do any relavant adjustments in `setenv.sh`.
+- Do any relevant adjustments in `setenv.sh`.
   Basically just to indicate location of your `config.json` file.

 - Do any adjustments in `docker-compose.yml`, in particular regarding image versions.